Yossi Daitsh: Candidacy for Jerusalem mayoralty in 2018

 After incumbent mayor Nir Barkat's announcement in early 2018 that he would not run for a third term, much speculation arose around Daitsh's possible run to succeed him; as the senior member of the UTJ party in Jerusalem, and given his long experience and impressive resume, he was viewed by many pundits as the only Haredi candidate who could win the election.
 With figures showing that the Haredim already comprise about 35% of Jerusalem's Jewish population, Daitsh was the early favorite to win, and polls conducted in late August and September showed him winning the election in the first round, with over 40% of the vote.
 However, Daitsh delayed launching his campaign, due to his desire to secure the support of all the Haredi parties in the capital before proceeding.
-His own party (Agudat Yisrael) officially pronounced him their candidate for mayor in July, but Shas and Degel HaTorah delayed their decision until the middle of September, when they announced their support of candidate Moshe Lion, instead; Daitsh opened his campaign in late September nonetheless, but was given little chances by the pundits, in spite of widespread admiration of his debate performances against fellow candidates Ze'ev Elkin, Ofer Berkovitch, and Moshe Lion.
+His own party (Agudat Yisrael) officially pronounced him their candidate for mayor in July, but Shas and Degel HaTorah delayed their decision until the middle of September, when they announced their support of candidate Moshe Lion, instead; Daitsh opened his campaign in late September nonetheless, but was given little chance by the pundits, in spite of widespread admiration of his debate performances against fellow candidates Ze'ev Elkin, Ofer Berkovitch, and Moshe Lion.
 Daitsh received the support of the Chardali party Meuchadim of Aryeh King and Eli Yishai, and was endorsed by former mayor Uri Lupolianski and Deputy Mayor Meir Turgeman, and by several prominent Dati Leumi rabbis in the capital; but on election day (October 30, 2018), he finished fourth out of four major candidates, earning 17.0% of the vote (Lion took 32.8%, Berkovitch 29.4%, Elkin 20.0%).
 Lion won the election in the second round (stipulated by law if no candidate gets 40% in the first).
 Daitsh's position in the incoming mayor's coalition is unclear.